lionel-panhaleux/ror/README.md

 ### 1.04.7 HIDDEN INFORMATION
 Only Talents kept in the Faction Treasury and a player’s hand of Faction cards are hidden.
-Unless otherwise specified everything else, including discard piles and Personal Treasuries, are always open for inspection.
+Unless otherwise specified everything else, including discard piles, are always open for inspection.
 When a card is discarded, place it face up on the discard pile.

 ## 1.05 MORTALITY PHASE
 ### 1.05.1 IMMINENT WAR ACTIVATION